ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ![](assets\v2\v2createcontractdatanew.png)

-### WebGL Sign Verify {#webgl-sign-verify}
+### WebGraphicsLibrary Sign Verify {#webgraphicslibrary-sign-verify}

-Web GL Sign verify has been altered slightly so now instead of it being an EVM.Call it's handled entierly within the lib, pretty neat hey!
+Web Graphics Library Sign verify has been altered slightly so now instead of it being an EVM.Call it's handled entirely within the lib, pretty neat hey!
 You can see the changes between the old and the new versions below.

 ![](assets\v2\v2webglsignverifyold.png)